MatthewZito/archimedes_toolkit/README.md

 # How it Works: Automated Data Monitoring (monitor.sh)

 Monitor is a dynamic-input shell script which is intrinsically quite simple but in execution readily subject to the whims of UNIX, cron, and processes.
-I first wrote Monitor in about twenty minutes when my wife missed another record release from her favorite musician (Yung Lean/Bladee - they're always sold out).
+I wrote Monitor after DD missed another record release from her favorite musician.
 I thought "let's just make a cron job that monitors the page for updates."

 Okay, admittedly my first idea was that maybe I could directionally DDOS them or something to clog up their server's threads (leaving a few for me to choose from).
 This has several obvious flaws, notable among them that it is illegal and per my ethic improper and unethical computing.
 It's also patently ridiculous and absurd.
 Time to get serious...

 It'd be simple to just utilize `curl` or `wget` (I went with the superior-qua-this-purpose `curl`) to pull the page source as it exists at time of execution, write it in a variable, and subsequently do the same into a second variable at regular intervals, comparing the two on each iteration.
 If the two vars are the same (the source hasn't changed), open a stream and `cat` var two into var one.
 We can dump any errors along the way to our friendly neighborhood black hole, `/dev/null`.
 We repeat this check at intervals configured such that we aren't slamming the webpage with GET requests (we'd know - the source would become a timeout page).

 Now, when the two vars do not eval to true, we use `sendEmail` to email ourselves an alert.
 Excellent.
-No worrying about coordinating timezones and missing the next vinyl release :D The moment my wife's favorite musician releases a new record, we'll know before everyone and the newsletter.
+No worrying about coordinating timezones and missing the next vinyl release :D The moment Bladee releases a new record, we'll know before everyone and the newsletter.
 Of course, this script has many wonderful use-cases that I intend to endeavor upon.

 Note the two variables are instantiated in the home directory as `old.html` and `new.html`.
 It is preferable to run this script as a cron job; we can push it into the bg and check it periodically.
 We can do this with `nohup ./monitor.sh &`.